 Tess’s cheeks had gone pink.
 “Well, it would be stupid to kill the baron after we’d just rescued him.
 What good would it do?”

 “What good does evil ever do?” said Steve.
-He thought about that line a second and cringed.
+He mentally repeated the line and cringed.

 “Pfft.
-That’s lame.”
+Lame.”
 She leaned back and her color faded.

 “I thought you wanted to play an evil character,” said Steve.